So you can't decide between Astra vs OceanWP, right? We don't blame you!

 OceanWP Support and Documentation

-OceanWP’s support is great, but there are times where issues aren’t resolved as fast as possible.
+OceanWP’s support is great, but there are times where issues aren’t resolved as fast as we might like.

 There are three tiers of support: Free, Regular, and Priority.
 Free support is for the free version of the theme, regular support is for users of OceanWP’s premium version, and priority support is a special paid support that costs either $29 for three months or $99 for a year.

-OceanWP’s documentation is very extensive as well.
-Their doc homepage is neatly organized, with similar articles filed under appropriate sections.
+OceanWP’s documentation is very extensive.
+Their documentation homepage is neatly organized, with similar articles filed under appropriate sections.

-- The $169 tier, called Mini Agency Bundle, has everything from the previous tier plus WP Portfolio Plugin and a page builder addon of your choice, which is either the Ultimate Addons for Elementor or the Ultimate Addons for Beaver Builder
+- The $137 tier, called Essential Bundle, has everything from the previous tier plus WP Portfolio Plugin and a page builder addon of your choice, which is either the Ultimate Addons for Elementor or the Ultimate Addons for Beaver Builder

-- The $249 tier, called Agency Bundle, has everything the previous two tiers offers plus both page builder addons, Convert Pro, Schema Pro, SkillJet Academy and any future plugins they will have
+- The $249 tier, called Growth Bundle, has everything the previous two tiers offers plus both page builder addons, Convert Pro, Schema Pro, SkillJet Academy and any future plugins they will have

 All plans can be used for unlimited websites, making it an excellent choice for developers if they plan to use Astra as a base theme for their clients.

-One thing to keep in mind is if you want to use their premium starter sites, you will need to get at least the Mini Agency Bundle.
+One thing to keep in mind is if you want to use their premium starter sites, you will need to get at least the Essential Bundle.
 The first tier, Astra Pro alone, only includes the free starter templates.